F-1 STEM OPT Extension

 You may need them in the future to document your employment history and compliance with U.S. immigration regulations, or for future immigration or visa applications.

-You and your employer have specific STEM OPT reporting obligations.
-See our page on how to comply with STEM OPT Reporting Requirements.
-Open the list of requirements below.
+You and your employer have specific STEM OPT reporting obligations throughout your STEM OPT training period.
+For details, see our webpage on how to comply with STEM OPT Reporting Requirements.

 It is possible to change employers during the STEM OPT extension if the following conditions are met: